grantdavis303/viewing_party/README.md

 ### There is currently no live deployment of this application.

-This is the base repo for the [Viewing Party Solo project](https://backend.turing.edu/module3/projects/viewing_party_solo) used for Turing's Backend Module 3.

-### About this Project
+## About

-Viewing Party Solo is an application that allows users to explore movies and create a Viewing Party Event that invites users and keeps track of a host.
+Viewing Party is an application that allows users to explore movies and create a Viewing Party Event that invites users and keeps track of a host.
 Mainly, your job is to connect with an external API and collect relevant information on each movie, its cast, and other information, to display it on each Viewing Party page.

 ## Setup